 While it may seem contradictory to identify the sun with caves and the earth, Maya mythology portrayed the sun as continually cycling between birth and death, which it does without interrupting the continuity and order of the world, just as Maya kings succeed one another.

 To read more, click on the Temple of the Sun arrow in the map.

 Stairways leading to all three Temples have their base in the small and low Radial Pyramid situated between them.

 "All three temples of the Cross Group were dedicated on the same day, 10 January 692, when, according to inscriptions gracing the temples, the three patron gods of the palenque dynasty were "housed" in their respectives shrines.

 The dedication was timed to coincide with the upcoming arrival of the great Period Ending in the Maya calendar, 22.214.171.124.0 — that is, the completion of the thirteenth K'atun.
 This was an event of cosmic proportions, taking place on 18 March of that year.

 A modest square platform in the very center of the Cross Group plaza symbolizes the importance of the sacred calendar in the greater design and conception of the temples...

-The platform is an example of what archaeologists call a "radial pyramid" — a raised surface without a temple designed to replicate the four-sided structure of the world.
+The platform is an example of what archaeologists call a "radial pyramid" — a raised surface without a temple designed to replicate the four-sided structure of the world, each side representing a cardinal direction.
 Examples of radial pyramids exist at Tikal and elsewhere and are associated with celebrations and rituals associated with calendar period ending dates.

 David Stuart & George Stuart, Palenque: Eternal City of the Maya, p.
 211